SMD and T37 Low Pass filter components for WSPR LP1, Mini and Mezzanine card

 A low pass filter built with these components will typically have less than 1dB loss at the intended pass frequency and about 45dB suppression on the second and third overtone frequencies.

-When used with the WSPR-LP1 all overtones will be below 50dBC witch meets or exceeds the regulatory standards for overtone suppression in most counties.
+When used with the WSPR-LP1 all overtones will be below 50dBC which meets or exceeds the regulatory standards for overtone suppression in most countries.

 The Toroidal cores are T37 (0.37 inch in diameter) by Amidon.